-Some of the characteristics of a Typical Financial application are Multi-tier functionality to support thousands of concurrent user sessions, large scale Integration, typically a banking application integrates with numerous other applications such as Bill Pay utility and trading accounts and complex business workflows.
-They also involve Real Time and Batch Processing with high rate of transactions per second.
+Some of the characteristics of a Typical Financial application are Multi-tier functionality to support thousands of concurrent user sessions, large-scale Integration, typically a banking application integrates with numerous other applications such as Bill Pay utility and trading accounts, and complex business workflows.
+They also involve Real-Time and Batch Processing with a high rate of transactions per second.
 The transaction processor which could be a large capacity mainframe or any other legacy system to carry out trillions of transactions per second.
 This makes financial applications so complex.

-Typical stages involved in testing the applications is illustrated below,
+Typical stages involved in testing the applications are illustrated below,

 Testing banking and financial applications require an end to end testing methodology involving multiple software testing techniques to ensure: